ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/practicas/nextjs/README.md

 ## The Netlify CLI

 The Netlify CLI is a command line interface that allows you to manage your Netlify sites from the terminal.

+### Install the Netlify CLI

 You can install it with npm:

 ```
 ➜  explorers-up-and-running-with-serverless-functions git:(main) npm install netlify-cli -g